ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 ## Creating a command

-We'll create a simple command to insert a text with our abbreviation attribute into the model.
+We will create a simple command to insert a text with our abbreviation attribute into the model.

 <info-box>
 	Read more about {@link framework/guides/architecture/core-editor-architecture#commands commands}.
 </info-box>

-We'll pass an object with the title value and the abbreviation value into the command.
-We'll use the {link module:engine/model/writer~Writer#insertText `writer.insertText()`} method to add the abbreviation to the model, along with the title attribute.
-We'll also need to give it a position of the user's current selection to indicate where to insert our abbreviation.
-Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we'll remove that and replace it with our abbreviation.
+We will pass an object with the title value and the abbreviation value into the command.
+We will use the {link module:engine/model/writer~Writer#insertText `writer.insertText()`} method to add the abbreviation to the model, along with the title attribute.
+We will also need to give it a position of the user's current selection to indicate where to insert our abbreviation.
+Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we will remove that and replace it with our abbreviation.

 Create a new file `abbreviationcommand.js` in the `abbreviation/` directory.